PJJ19/autopi_grid_cell_decoding/README.md

 Make sure you have Anaconda or Miniconda installed

 First create your conda environment:
-Reconstructing movement path from sequences of predicted toroidal locations

 ```
 conda env create -n torch python=3.8